Your Friday briefing - Mind Of The Geek

 • We’re listening “Rocking.
 Our last episode features an interview with billionaire Mark Cuban.

-• Here is our Mini crossword, and a clue: Jennifer who performed at Biden’s inauguration (five letters).
+• Here is our Mini crossword, and a hint: Read (our letters) quickly.
 You can find all of our puzzles here.

 • The New York Times set a record for its subscription activity in 2020, the company said in an income report Thursday.